brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ITSM-Templates/README.md

 This folder contains additional support scripts, aligned with configuration inconsistencies previously identified by the IT Service Support Division.

-   - **DiskVolumes**: This folder contains a script for locally renaming disk volumes C: and D:.
+   - **ChangeDiskVolumes**: This folder contains a script for locally renaming disk volumes C: and D:.
-   - **Export-Custom-Themes**: This folder contains a script for exporting the custom theme files.
+   - **ExportCustomThemes**: This folder contains a script for exporting the custom theme files.
    - **FixPrinterIssues**: This folder contains a script for solving spooler and printer driver issues.
    - **GetSID**: This folder houses a Microsoft Internals application intended for identifying the SID (Security Identifier) of the operating system.
-   - **LegacyIngress**: In this folder, there's a script aimed at allowing legacy operating system workstations to join new domains.
+   - **LegacyWorkstationIngress**: In this folder, there's a script aimed at allowing legacy operating system workstations to join new domains.
-   - **ResetGPOs**: This folder offers a script to reset all workstation GPOs (Group Policy Objects) and initiate a new synchronization.
+   - **ResetGPOsDataStore**: This folder offers a script to reset all workstation GPOs (Group Policy Objects) and initiate a new synchronization.
    - **UnjoinDomain**: This folder provides a script designed to unjoin workstations from the domain and clear data associated with the old domain.
    - **UnlockAllAdminShares**: This folder contains a script crafted to unlock all administrative shares, activate Remote Desktop Protocol (RDP), turn off Windows Firewall, and disable Windows Defender.
    - **WorkStationConfigReport**: Contains a script for generating configuration reports for each workstation and recording them in a spreadsheet.